Embroidered brooches, and other accessories, have evolved from more than 40 years of the joy of accumulating needlework experiences and skills.

 I feel that it is very important to pass on our skills and to do as much as possible to support and promote the skills of others.
 I think an appreciation of where items come from and of the skills and effort involved in their production is important.
 My children saw me doing craft work, from an early age, and just copied me.
 I have a photo of my son knitting at the age of three.

 It is important to be to minimise the negative effects which my way of life has on the environment.
-So, we recycle responsibly, garden organically (producing as much fruit and veg as we can), purchase as ethically as possible and do everything we can to support all aspects of 'Fair Trade'.
+So, as a family, we recycle responsibly, garden organically (producing as much fruit and veg as we can), purchase as ethically as possible and do everything we can to support all aspects of 'Fair Trade'.